RevoU-FSSE-2/week-3-hlmyrsyd/README.md

 ## What I learn from this week?
 A lot of thing I learn this week!
-* Dark Mood Toggle
+* Dark Mode Toggle
-* Semantic HTML
+* Animation CSS
 * Responsive CSS
-* Creating Form
+* Advance CSS Styling
+* Styling with SEO and Accessibility score over 90 in Lighthouse

 Checkout this project here!
 Click [here](https://hlmyrsyd2.netlify.app/)